Frequently Asked Questions about Charitable Organizations

 Q: What are the AGO filing requirements for a charitable organization?

 After it completes its first year of activity, the organization must file annually the "Form PC" along with the appropriate IRS Form 990, the correct filing fee based on its annual revenue, and any required audit or review.
 Annual filings are due four and one-half months after the conclusion of the charity's fiscal year.
+(See the Form PC and Instructions these requirements.)

 If the organization intends to solicit funds from the public, it must first obtain a "Certificate for Solicitation" from the Division, unless exempted from this requirement by statute (see Overview of Solicitation ).